bdavidxyz/protheme2/_posts/2016-08-26-why-i-dont-care-about-your-project.md

 ## “If your project was that important to you, you would learn how to create it on your own”

-This is what the developer **you have an appointment with** is thinking, even though he **will never tell you** Programming is not an occult practice reserved only to those who studied advanced engineering.
+This is what the developer **you have an appointment with** is thinking, even though he **will never tell you.** Programming is not an occult practice reserved only to those who studied advanced engineering.
 Any thirteen-year-old kid can create their website.
 You’re over 20 and possess **all the cognitive skills** to do it too.